edgardomortiz/Captus/docs/content/assembly/assemble/options.md

 This argument is optional, the default is **20,0.95**.
 ___
 #### **`--preset`**
-The default preset 'HYB' has optimized settings that work well with either hybridization capture or genome skimming data (or a combination of both).
+The default preset 'CAPSKIM' has optimized settings that work well with either hybridization capture or genome skimming data (or a combination of both).
 We have also optimized other MEGAHIT parameter combinations specific to high-coverage (>= 30x depth) `WGS` data or `RNA`-Seq data.
 These modes will only work well with at least 8 GB of RAM.
 If, in addition to a `preset`, you provide your own `k_list`, `min_count`, or `prune_level`, your settings take priority over the preset's.
-- `HYB` = `--k-list 31,39,47,63,79,95,111,127,143,159,175 --min-count 2 --prune-level 2`
+- `CAPSKIM` = `--k-list 31,39,47,63,79,95,111,127,143,159,175 --min-count 2 --prune-level 2`
 - `RNA` = `--k-list 27,47,67,87,107,127,147,167 --min-count 2 --prune-level 2`
 - `WGS` = `--k-list 31,39,49,69,89,109,129,149,169 --min-count 3 --prune-level 2 --no-mercy`

-This argument is optional, the default is **HYB**.
+This argument is optional, the default is **CAPSKIM**.
 ___
 #### **`--min_contig_len`**
 Minimum contig length in bp in output assembly.